Up Jumped a Swagman: Production

 The film was made when Frank Ifield was at the height of his popularity, and attempts to reproduce the success of Cliff Richard's musicals.
 Ifield's agent, Leslie Grade, suggested another one of his clients, Christopher Miles, as director.
 Miles was only 25 and had never made a feature film before.
 He said the script was to be written by the people who wrote Richard's musicals:

 Unfortunately the two writers of the Cliff pictures were not then on speaking terms, so the two halves of a rather soggy script arrived separately in the post, and not surprisingly made no sense at all.
 So Leslie, not one to be beaten, got an old writer friend from ITV, Lewis Greifer, saying "He's the man, I know you'll get on well" which we did.
 However, thinking up a credible vehicle for Frank, amiable and charming as he was, proved to me that ultimately you cannot make a celluloid purse out of a sow's ear, even though Frank was gamely willing to send himself up.
-It was going to have to be a small budget, and to save money I was asked to use a new film saving invention – the dreaded 'Techniscope' process.
+It was going to have to be a small budget, and to save money I was asked to use a new film saving invention as the dreaded 'Techniscope' process.
 By only using two sprocket holes for each frame (instead of the standard four) a narrow negative was created, which had a sort of wide-screen look.
 However, in 1965 colour film stock was still rather grainy, which showed when the final picture was blown up for the large cinema screen.

 Miles also said the leading lady fell pregnant before shooting started; he replaced her with Suzy Kendall (making her film debut).

 The film was shot at MGM's London studios at Boreham Wood, with exteriors at Gravesend Docks, St. Paul's Cathedral, Hyde Park, the Albert Memorial and Elstree town.